-Insights > Category > Posted: 2025-Feb-23, Updated: 2025-Feb-25
+Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Feb-26

 When protecting your home from Ottawa’s harsh weather, every layer of defence counts.
-Many homeowners consider storm doors as an extra barrier against the elements — but are they truly the best investment for your home?
+Many homeowners consider storm doors as an extra barrier against the elements, but are they truly the best investment for your home?

 While storm doors can provide some energy efficiency and weather protection, modern entry doors are now built with advanced insulation and security features that often make storm doors unnecessary.
 If your current door is old, drafty, or worn, replacing it with a new, high-performance door could provide better long-term value.